-- A basic understanding of the institutions, processes, and actors in the public administration and health management arenas, with special appreciation of the problems and responsibilities of dispensing public governance, public policy, and health management in a democratic social order. - A basic understanding of world public administration and health management so as to provide an appreciation of global diversity and to provide a contrast and comparison to the American system. - Strong writing, verbal, and analytical skills that will facilitate successful employment inside and/or outside the public management and criminal justice systems and general life-long learning. - 4.
-A sense of professionalism that will assist the student in being a success in his/her post-graduation endeavors.
-In the context of these goals, IU Kokomo PAHM department offers course work leading to: - Bachelor of Science in Public Administration (BSPA) - Graduate Certificate in Public Management (GCPM) - Graduate Certificate in Health Management (GCHM) - Master of Public Management (MPM) with track in Public Management and Policy - Master of Public Management (MPM) with track in Health Management
+- A basic understanding of the institutions, processes, and actors in the public administration and health management arenas, with special appreciation of the problems and responsibilities of dispensing public governance, public policy, and health management in a democratic social order. - A basic understanding of world public administration and health management so as to provide an appreciation of global diversity and to provide a contrast and comparison to the American system. - Strong writing, verbal, and analytical skills that will facilitate successful employment inside and/or outside the public management and criminal justice systems and general life-long learning.

+- 4. A sense of professionalism that will assist the student in being a success in his/her post-graduation endeavors.
+In the context of these goals, the IU Kokomo PAHM department offers course work leading to: - Bachelor of Science in Public Administration (BSPA) - Graduate Certificate in Public Management (GCPM) - Graduate Certificate in Health Management (GCHM) - Master of Public Management (MPM) with a track in Public Management and Policy - Master of Public Management (MPM) with a track in Health Management - Master of Public Management (MPM) with double tracks in Public Management and Health Management